Aberratio/Aberratio/README.md

 **Management:** Jira, Confluence, Trello, Scrum
 </details>

-## 🎧 Tiny human facts
+## Some facts
 - Too much coffee, lots of flow states.
 - I code to metal/rock (and anything with energy).
-- Tech is a means to an end.
-I use frameworks gladly, but sometimes "plain" is the cleanest solution.
+- I love frameworks, but sometimes "plain" is the cleanest solution.
 - You can message me in **Polish / English / German**.

-## 🤝 Contact
+## Contact
 Website: https://webcodesign.pl/m
 LinkedIn: https://www.linkedin.com/in/joanna-kokot-it/
 Email: joanna@kokot.it